ANIMAL'S NAME: Simba

 Dr. Wallach reports diabetes is a result of a mineral shortage, chromium, vanadium and zinc in this order.
 This is also backed by the American Journal of Science, August 1957.
 Max Crarer states in his book, “Heal Your Eye Problems with Herbs, Minerals and Vitamins”, a body short on B6 can throw the body into a diabetic state.
 Therefore, please check your animal for these minerals, and rebalance accordingly.
 The system should rebalance, heal with a change in diet and no additional toxicity within 4-6 months.

 Muscle testing will highlight if the body is lacking.

 At the time of writing this case study, I did not have this information.
 I suggest using the following information below to help your animal as they rebalance over this period.
-There is no need for your animal to suffer this imbalance and for you, the pet parent be burdened with the crazy costs associated.
+There is no need for your animal to suffer this imbalance and for you, the pet owner, to be burdened with the crazy costs associated.

 My experience with diabetes is personal.
 When we moved internationally, from The Netherlands to Canada, our cat, dearest Simba, developed this imbalance after eight months, July 2016.

 I wish I knew then what I know now, as I think I would be able to heal her.
 We almost had her off insulin, down to 0.25 units, and running by herself again, and then she passed.
 I was devastated.